Source-robotics/PAROL-docs/docs/page3_2.md

 Homing needs to look like shown in this [video!](https://www.youtube.com/watch?v=OCCQkIWPWwo&ab_channel=Sourcerobotics)

-**Joints 1,4 and 6 home with inductive sensors make sure they trigger!**
+**Joints 1,4 and 6 home with inductive sensors make sure they trigger!
+If they do not trigger the LEDS on the sensors will not light up.
+To fix that you will need to adjust the screw that homes that joint**

 !!!
 Warning annotate "Warning"